 Negative Keyword Targeting & Negative Product Targeting

 Filling these boxes is optional.
-The negative keyword box can be filled in once your ad has been running a while.
+The negative keyword box can be filled in once your ad has been running for a while.
 Use this to add keywords that you don’t want Amazon to bid on.
 You may have a keyword that has lots of clicks but no sales, in which case you may want to put this keyword in the negative keyword box.

 You’re now ready to click the Launch Campaign button!
 Once you’ve done this, your ad will be reviewed and you should get an email notification.